chrisly42/mc68000-asm-plugin/README.md

 ### V0.2 (27-Jul-21)

 - Cosmetics: Added (same) icon for plugin as for file type.
-- Performance improvement: Use Word-Index for global labels and symbols instead of iterating over the file.
+- Performance: Use Word-Index for global labels and symbols instead of iterating over the file.
-- Performance improvement: Use Stub-Index for global labels and symbols.
+- Performance: Use Stub-Index for global labels and symbols.
 - Bugfix: No longer reports a syntax error when file lacks terminating End-Of-Line.
 - Enhancement: Registers are now offered for code completion, making editing less annoying.